mageshit24/cozy_table_restaurant_app/README.md

 - 🍕 Browse the menu with images
 - 🛒 Add to cart, update quantities, clear cart
 - 📦 Place orders and track order history/status
-- 📅 Check table availability and create/manage reservations
+- 📅 Check table availability and create/manage reservations — editing an already-confirmed reservation automatically reverts its status to `pending` for staff re-review
 - 💳 Make payments for orders
 - ⭐ Submit feedback/ratings

 ### Admin
 - 📊 Dashboard with restaurant-wide stats
-- 🍽️ Full menu CRUD with image upload (Multer)
+- 🍽️ Full menu CRUD with image upload (Multer, stored as binary data in MySQL)
 - 📅 View and manage all reservations
 - 📦 Manage orders through a controlled status lifecycle (no illegal state transitions)
 - 💬 View customer feedback (sortable, filterable by rating)

 ### Platform / Security
-- 🔑 JWT authentication with role-based route guards (customer vs admin)
+- 🔑 JWT authentication with role-based route guards (customer vs admin), including client-side expiry checks
 - 🚫 Token blacklist on logout, served from an in-memory cache (warmed at startup) to avoid a DB hit on every authenticated request
-- 🛡️ `helmet`, `cors`, and `express-rate-limit` for baseline API hardening
+- 🛡️ `helmet`, `cors`, and tiered `express-rate-limit`ing for baseline API hardening
-- 📝 Structured logging via Winston (HTTP access logs piped through Morgan)
+- 📝 Structured logging via Winston (HTTP access logs piped through Morgan), written to `backend/logs/`
 - 🌐 No-cache headers on all `/api` responses to prevent stale 304 responses from leaving the Angular UI stuck on "Loading…"

 ---